Aliases for SETD1B Gene

 GeneCards Summary for SETD1B Gene

 SETD1B (SET Domain Containing 1B) is a Protein Coding gene.
-Among its related pathways are Lysine degradation.
-GO annotations related to this gene include RNA binding and histone methyltransferase activity (H3-K4 specific).
+Among its related pathways are Lysine degradation and Chromatin organization.
+GO annotations related to this gene include nucleic acid binding and nucleotide binding.
 An important paralog of this gene is KMT2C.

 UniProtKB/Swiss-Prot for SETD1B Gene